lucidrains/x-evolution/README.md

 evo_strat()

-# then save your evolved model, maybe for alternating with gradient based training
+# model will be saved under checkpoints/ folder

-torch.save(model.state_dict(), './evolved.pt')
+# can also specify checkpoint_every at init and select the one with your favored fitness score for continued policy gradient learning etc
 ```

 ## Distributed